List of current BBC newsreaders and reporters

 This is a list of newsreaders and journalists currently employed by BBC Television and BBC Radio.

 Presenters and journalists appear across BBC television and radio, and also contribute to BBC Online.

 BBC News provides television journalism to BBC network bulletins (on BBC One and BBC Two) and programmes as well as the BBC News Channel available around the world and in the United Kingdom.
-BBC News runs BBC Radio 5 Live and BBC World Service as part of its rolling news coverage, journalists and presenters also contribute to podcasts produced by BBC News for BBC Radio 4, as well as solely for BBC Sounds.
+BBC News runs BBC Radio 5 Live, BBC Live News on BBC Sounds and BBC World Service as part of its rolling news coverage, journalists and presenters also contribute to podcasts produced by BBC News for BBC Radio 4, as well as solely for BBC Sounds.

+It also provides news for BBC Radio 1, BBC Radio 2, BBC Radio 3, BBC Radio 6 Music, national and international news for BBC Radio Wales, BBC Cymru Wales, BBC Radio Scotland, BBC Alba and BBC Local Radio, though these remain editorally independent.

 The BBC has over 5,500 journalists, based both in the United Kingdom and abroad.
 BBC appointments can be short- or long-term; for example, reporter Peter Bowes revealed on BBC News (broadcast live on 8 September 2020) that Los Angeles has been his home for 25 years.

 Television news presenters

 BBC One and BBC Two

-Many presenters listed here contribute to various BBC News programmes, and some are involved in other BBC projects.
-Additionally, certain BBC News presenters offer relief presentation for programmes airing on these channels.
-It is important to note that this list excludes presenters of broadcasts simulcast from the BBC News channel on BBC One overnight or during weekday mornings on BBC Two.
+Many of the presenters below also work on other BBC News output, and some also work in other parts of the BBC.
+Other BBC News presenters also provide relief presentation on programmes broadcast on these channels.
+This list does not include presenters of any broadcasts simulcast from the BBC News channel on BBC One overnight or during weekday mornings on BBC Two.